pimentel/vim-slimeblocks/README.md

 - `b:SlimeBlocksFenced()` searched for a Markdown-style fenced block in all files.

+### known issues

+- If you are in between blocks, it will send the code in between.
+This is because it simply looks backwards then forwards for backticks.
+This can be fixed by requiring fully qualified Markdown blocks (e.g. containing the language type) but I don't want to be that strict.
+Just don't call the function between blocks...

 ## functions

 - `b:SlimeBlocksFunction()` searches backwards starting at the current line for a function.
 The code is then sent to your REPL using `:SlimeSend`.
 It also requires you to be within the function block.